-In Del Rosso's thoughts may have been some economic uncertainties.
-When he stepped down as pastor, he would continue to receive the $120 monthly pension he had been granted in 1961.
+Del Rosso's thoughts may have included some economic uncertainties.
+When he stepped down as pastor, he would continue to receive the monthly pension he had been granted in 1961.
 However, since he was no longer pastoring, he would not be provided the housing and utilities which had come with the Civitavecchia assignment.
 As a result of that loss of that benefit, Alfredo Del Rosso moved to Prato upon his retirement to live with his daughter Maria and her family in their condominium apartment.
-Son-in-law Alberto Parenti had become public relations representative for the huge Italian textile manufacturers' association headquartered near Florence.
+Son-in-law Alberto Parenti had become a public relations representative for the huge Italian textile manufacturers' association headquartered near Florence.
 Salvatore Scognamiglio and his family arrived from European Nazarene College in Busingen (Germany) to pastor the 90-member strong Civitavecchia congregation.

 The work of the district for which Del Rosso had laid the foundations also continued to progress.
 In 1971 two more men were ordained and that summer the district's first youth camp was conducted (the Italians had already participated in two all-Europe youth institutes).